-Department instrumentation facilities include six NMR spectrometers ranging in field strength from 200 MHz to 750 MHz, all equipped with modern Bruker consoles.
+Department instrumentation facilities include seven NMR spectrometers ranging in field strength from 200 MHz to 800 MHz, all equipped with Bruker consoles.
+A dedicated 700 MHz spectrometer handles solid state NMR needs.
 There is also a 10-GHz EPR spectrometer with cryogenic capabilities that extend to 2.5K.

 The mass spectrometry facility includes spectrometers ranging from high-resolution magnetic sector instruments to ion traps.
 These instruments feature many ionization and detection options, and inlets via gas chromatograph, direct probe, liquid chromatograph and flow injection.